sidcodestacks/Login-Portal-using-Java-Swing/README.md

 ## You get to know-
 ```
 Basic java gui
-Use of different tabs like text fiels, button, password field,lable etc.
+Use of different tabs like text fields, button, password fields, lable etc.
-To set password and username in java swing gui
+To set password and username in Java Swing GUI

 let your java codes have a better graphical interface!!!
 ```